lhcb/glossary/glossary/S.md

 A term that collectively refers to the «TT» and «IT».

-## Starterkit
+## Starterkit {#Starterkit}

 One week introduction course into computer usage at LHCb for young students.
 With no prerequisites on Linux usage, teaching basic survival skills including Grid usage and ntuple production.
+You can find the online version [here](https://lhcb.github.io/starterkit-lessons/index.html).